December Activities for Kids to Boost Speech Development

 Following directions is also a language skill that can be practiced during game-playing.
 Don’t be afraid to repeat things to your child and give them several chances to “get it right.”
 If they don’t follow directions correctly, model the correct way to play for them (e.g. “That was a great try, let’s move it two more spaces.”)

 I hope I have given you some fun, new activities that you can do with your child to boost speech and language development.
 You can also download Speech Blubs to learn some seasonal words like winter, deer, gloves or tree.

-If you have any questions, please feel free to contact me on Speech Blubs and let me know!
+If you have any questions about other fun Christmas activities, please feel free to contact me on Speech Blubs and let me know!
 I’d be happy to help you!
-Happy Holidays!
+Have a happy holiday season!